kristopherjohnson/cxxforth/cxxforth.cpp.md

 evaluated when cxxforth initializes itself.

 In this section, we won't go into the details of every word defined.
-In most cases, referring to the ANS Forth draft standard will be enough to understand what the word is supposed to do and the definition will be easy to understand.
+In most cases, referring to the standards will be enough to understand what the word is supposed to do and the definition will be easy to understand.
 But we will provide commentary for a few complicated definitions.

 Writing Forth definitions as C++ strings is a little awkward in that we have to escape every `"` and backslash with a backslash.